kjellwinblad/yaemep/README.md

 current buffer is stored will be used as the project root.
 Finally, you can force YAMEP to use a particular folder by placing a file called ".emacs_erlang_mode_project" in the root of your project.
-You can type \"M-x yaemep-project-dir\" to check which directory YAMEP will use as the project directory.
+You can type "M-x yaemep-project-dir" to check which directory YAMEP will use as the project directory.

 License